andycroll/andycroll.com/_posts/2019/2019-05-19-dont-email-from-activerecord-callbacks.md

 ## Use…

-…the controller to send your email separately from the model.
+…the controller to send your email.

 ```ruby
 class CommentsController < ApplicationController